 Dodge Data’s research clearly demonstrates that prefabrication and modular construction are providing significant improvements and efficiencies for construction firms.
 The question for MEP Contractors is how to move diligently and leverage best practices and the right technology to connect BIM to FAB to Field teams, so they work in a singular workflow.
 It’s not a surprise that more MEP Contractors plan to use model-based prefabrication and modular construction to increase their competitive positions.

 Post Covid-19, MEP Construction firms need to push the envelope to increase productivity, reduce costs, and improve communications.
-Many factors, including chronic cost and schedule overruns and the lack of adequate housing, and a shortage of skilled construction labor, are significant drivers towards fixing the broken workflows for construction builds.
+Many construction market factors, including chronic cost and schedule overruns and the lack of adequate housing, and a shortage of skilled construction labor, are significant drivers towards fixing the broken workflows for construction builds.